 It may seem excessive, but you should be careful before jumping into your next golf cart.
-A report detailing the injuries from golf carts found that between 1996 and 2006 there were 147,696 injuries, two-thirds of those injured were older than 16.
+Golf carts were the source of 147,696 injuries between 1996 and 2006 (NCBI); two-thirds of those injured were older than 16.
 And the most common injury was falling out of the golf cart.

 One of the reasons for such a high injury rate is that golf carts often seem harmless.
 But weighing in at just under 1,000 lbs, and clocking top speeds of 15 mph, you'd sometimes be safer crashing a bull.

 How Does Golf Cart Insurance Work?